Triple Crown Events

 Canada

-The distances for the Canadian Triple Crown are precisely the same as the races in America.
-The Queen’s Plate at Woodbine Racetrack in Toronto, Ontario, is 1 1/4 miles, just like the Kentucky Derby.
+The distances for the Canadian Triple Crown are exactly the same as the races in America.
+The Queen's Plate at Woodbine Racetrack in Toronto, Ontario, is 1 1/4 miles, just like the Kentucky Derby.
 The Prince of Wales Stakes in Fort Erie, Ontario, mirrors the distance of the Preakness Stakes at 1 3/16 miles.
-And finally, there is the Breeders’ Stakes, also at Woodbine, with a 1 1/2-mile distance just like the Belmont Stakes.
+Finally, there is the Breeders' Stakes, also at Woodbine, with a distance of 1 1/2 miles, just like the Belmont Stakes.

-Where the difference emerges is with the surfaces on which the races are contested.
-The American Triple Crown is contested exclusively on dirt.
-But in Canada, each Triple Crown race takes place on a different surface: Tapeta, which is synthetic surface, for the Queen’s Plate; dirt for the Prince of Wales; and turf for the Breeders’ Stakes.
+The difference is in the surfaces on which the races are run.
+The American Triple Crown is held exclusively on dirt.
+But in Canada, each Triple Crown race is run on a different surface: Tapeta, a synthetic surface, for the Queen's Plate; dirt for the Prince of Wales; and turf for the Breeders' Stakes.

-This mixture of track surfaces makes it particularly difficult, as most horses tend to perform well on one surface or another, but few are skilled on all of them.
-Yet it has been achieved seven times since 1959.
-New Providence captured the Crown in its first year of existence in 1959, while Wando was the most recent Triple Crown champion in 2003.
+This mix of surfaces makes it particularly difficult, as most horses tend to perform well on one surface or another, but few are adept at all.
+Nevertheless, it has been accomplished seven times since 1959.
+New Providence won the crown in its first year of existence in 1959, while Wando became the most recent Triple Crown champion in 2003.

 Australia

-Like most of the Triple Crown series in existence, Australia limits the races to three-year-olds only.
+Like most of the existing Triple Crown series, Australia limits the races to three-year-olds only.
 There was also a change in the series when the Canterbury Guineas was replaced by the Randwick Guineas in 2005.
-Each of the three races gets increasingly longer in distance as the year passes, making it difficult for horses who might be getting weary from the earlier races to complete the Crown.
+Each of the three races gets longer in distance as the year goes on, making it harder for horses that might be tired from the earlier races to complete the Crown.

-Perhaps that is why there are only five Triple Crown winners in Australia’s horse racing history.
+Perhaps that is why there are only five Triple Crown winners in Australian racing history.
 The first was Moorland in 1943.
-It’s a Dundeel was the last to complete the task when he did it in 2013.
+It's a Dundeel was the last to complete the task when he did so in 2013.

 France